-I re-joined the ANU as an Associate Professor in July 2015 from the UK, where I was an Associate Fellow of the Royal Institute for International Affairs, London (Chatham House) and a Research Associate of the Global Economic Governance programme at the University of Oxford's Blavatnik School of Government.
-I have worked in the federal public service, an intergovernmental organisation, academia, civil society, the private sector and freelance consulting.
-From Zimbabwe, I hold degrees from the University of KwaZulu-Natal (South Africa), Cambridge University, and the ANU.
-I am admitted as a Legal Practitioner in New South Wales and in 2021 became a Senior Fellow of the Higher Education Academy.
-I am a member of the global committee on 'Human Rights in Times of Emergency' of the International Law Association.
+Ford re-joined the ANU as an Associate Professor in July 2015 from the UK, where he was an Associate Fellow of the Royal Institute for International Affairs, London (Chatham House) and a Research Associate of the Global Economic Governance programme at the University of Oxford's Blavatnik School of Government.
+He has worked in the federal public service, an intergovernmental organisation, academia, civil society, the private sector and freelance consulting.
+He holds degrees from the University of KwaZulu-Natal (South Africa), Cambridge University, and the ANU.
+He is admitted as a Legal Practitioner in New South Wales and in 2021 was appointed a Senior Fellow of the Higher Education Academy.
+Ford is a member of the global committee on 'Human Rights in Times of Emergency' of the International Law Association.
+He was a 2021-2022 Fulbright Scholar at the University of California, Berkeley.
+He served on the ANU College of Law executive from 2017 to 2022.
+Over 2022-2026 he helps lead an ARC (Australian Research Council) funded project 'Reconceiving Engagement with International Law in a Populist Era'.
+His most recent book is Populism and Human Rights (Routledge 2023, forthcoming).

 - Senior Fellowship of the Higher Education Academy 2021-